X-PLUG/MobileAgent/README.md

 * No need for exploration and training, plug and play.

 ## 📢News
+* [3.4]🔥🔥We provide Mobile-Agent via Qwen-vl.
+Qwen-vl is a free multi-modal large language model.
 * [2.21] 🔥🔥We provide a demo that can upload screenshots from mobile devices.
 Now you can experience it at [Hugging Face](https://huggingface.co/spaces/junyangwang0410/Mobile-Agent) and [ModelScope](https://modelscope.cn/studios/wangjunyang/Mobile-Agent/summary).
 *  [2.5] 🔥🔥We provide a **free** API and deploy the entire process for experiencing Mobile Agent, even if **you don't have an OpenAI API Key**.
 Check out [Quick Start](#quick_start).
 * [1.31] 🔥Our code is available!
 Welcome to try Mobile-Agent.